 I don’t follow a concrete organisation protocol.
-I just have principles that help me keep everything in the right place.
+I just have principles that help me keep everything in its proper place.
 Basically, I use five types of apps:

 - A Cloud service for all the lecture material that I get from my professors.
 I chose Google Drive for this.

 - A PDF reader for my textbooks and personal study sessions.
 I picked LiquidText for that.
 Find out why I stopped using LiquidText a few years later.

 - A note-taking app for my final study notes during my personal study time.
 For this, I chose Note Always.

 - A file manager to store all my notes.

-Surgery is a complicated subject and I always find that there is always some information I don’t grasp when preparing for the classes.
+Surgery is a complicated subject, and I always find that there are concepts I don’t grasp when preparing for the classes.
 That makes my professor’s comments and questions very important if I am to get a full picture of what I need to learn.
 That’s why Notability’s audio recording feature is indispensable for me.

-My personal study sessions involved reading and jotting down some rough notes, organising them in a way that makes sense to me.
+My personal study sessions involve reading and jotting down some rough notes, organising them in a way that makes sense to me.
 I use different colours for emphasis to highlight difficult terms and important information.
 Symbols and abbreviations help me learn new concepts faster.
-I search for some definitions on Google when my notes and textbooks are difficult for me to understand.
+I search for definitions on Google when my notes and textbooks are difficult for me to understand.

 By the end of my first week, I had a lot of Surgery rough notes on my iPad.
 I also got a write-up assignment.
-I spoke to my professors to ask for permission to do the assignment on my iPad and just print out a copy for him.
-I didn’t waste my time doing an assignment he’ll want me to redo in traditional ink.
+I spoke to my professor, asking for permission, to do the assignment on my iPad and just print out a copy for him.
+I didn’t waste my time on an assignment he’ll want me to redo in traditional ink.
 Usually, I’d just do it and protest when the professor refuses to mark it, but that requires a lot of energy, which I don’t have at the moment.